zorinalexey/cloud-casstle-http-router/docs/en/tests/PERFORMANCE_BENCHMARK_REPORT.md

    - 10M+ routes capacity

 2. **Limitations** ⚠️
-   - Только ~20 возможностей
+   - Only ~20 features
-   - Нет rate limiting
+   - No rate limiting
-   - Нет IP filtering
+   - No IP filtering
-   - Нет middleware
+   - No middleware
-   - Нет плагинов
+   - No plugins

 ### Symfony Strengths